New undergraduates for 2020 entry

 The University may increase the fees for each subsequent year of study by the amount permitted by Welsh Government.

 The important thing to remember about the tuition fees is that UK/EU students do not have to pay the tuition fee upfront - you study first and pay back when you're earning.
 You don't have to pay any tuition fees up front or while you are studying (although you can if you want to).
 The payment is deferred until after you graduate through a tuition fee loan.
-You will start to repay the loan as soon as you start earning over £25,000 a year.
+You will start to repay the loan as soon as you start earning over £26,575 a year (from 6th of April 2020).
+UK students can apply for their Tuition Fee and Maintenance Loan online whilst EU students should download a EU20N form to apply for a Tuition Fee Loan.

 You apply for your Tuition Fee Loan and Maintenance Loan on the same form, called the Application for Student Finance (PN1) form.
 The form can be completed online.